 A college president said a mother of one of his students called him, saying she’d seen that the weather would be cold that day and wondered if he would make sure her son was wearing his sweater as he went to class.
 She wasn’t joking.

 This may sound harsh, but rescuing and over-indulging our children is one of the most insidious forms of child abuse.
 It’s “parenting for the short-term” and it sorely misses the point of leadership—to equip our young people to do it without help.
-Just like muscles atrophy inside of a cast due to disuse, their social, emotional, spiritual and intellectual muscles can shrink because they’re not exercised.
+Just like muscles atrophy inside of a cast due to disuse, their social, emotional, spiritual and intellectual muscles can shrink because they’re not been exercised.
 For example, I remember when and where I learned the art of conflict resolution.
 I was eleven years old, and everyday about fifteen boys would gather after school to play baseball.
 We would choose sides and umpire our games.
 Through that consistent exercise, I learned to resolve conflict.
 I had to.
 Today, if the kids are outside at all, there are likely four mothers present doing the conflict resolution for them.

 The fact is, as students experience adults doing so much for them, they like it at first.
 Who wouldn’t?
 They learn to play parents against each other, they learn to negotiate with faculty for more time, lenient rules, extra credit and easier grades.
 This actually confirms that these kids are not stupid.
 They learn to play the game.
 Sooner or later, they know “someone will rescue me.”
 If I fail or “act out,” an adult will smooth things over and remove any consequences for my misconduct.
 Once again, this isn’t even remotely close to how the world works.
 It actually disables our kids.

-3. We Rave Too Easily
+3. We Rave Too Easily.
+Why?
+We fear for their self-esteem.

 The self-esteem movement has been around since Baby Boomers were kids, but it took root in our school systems in the 1980s.
 We determined every kid would feel special, regardless of what they did, which meant they began hearing remarks like: